Guides

 Loyalty passes

 This pass style is appropriate for store membership or rewards cards.
 Typically, a store identifies an account the user has with your company that can be used to make payments or receive discounts.
 When the account carries a balance, show the current balance on the pass.
-It supports a logo, icon and a strip as well as a primary field and optionally header, secondary, auxiliary and back fields:
+It supports a logo, icon and a strip as well as a primary and header field, it can have up to four secondary and auxiliary fields (all displayed on one row), and back fields:

 Gift Cards

 This pass style is appropriate for gift cards.
 It supports a logo, icon and thumbnail.
-You can also include a primary field and optionally header, secondary, auxiliary and back fields:
+You can also include a primary and header field, it can have up to four secondary and auxiliary fields (all displayed on one row when using square barcodes) and back fields:

 Generic

 This pass style is appropriate for every other use case not described above.
 It supports a logo, icon and thumbnail.
-You can also include a primary field and optionally header, secondary, auxiliary and back fields:
+You can also include a primary and header field, it can have up to four secondary and auxiliary fields (all displayed on one row when using square barcodes) and back fields:

 Designing for Apple Watch